Mikejo5000/vsts-docs-pr/docs/work/kanban/kanban-epics-features-stories.md

 > * How to add epics and features using your portfolio backlogs
 > * Keyboard shortcuts for working with the Kanban board

 <img src="_img/features-with-stories.png" alt="Web portal, Features Kanban board with several user stories defined" style="border: 2px solid #C3C3C3;" />

+::: moniker-end
+::: moniker range="tfs-2015"
 >[!NOTE]
-><b>Feature availability: </b>Child checklists for feature and epic Kanban boards are supported from VSTS and TFS 2017 and later versions.
+>Child checklists for feature and epic Kanban boards are supported from TFS 2017 and later versions.
+::: moniker-end

+::: moniker range="vsts || >= tfs-2015 <= tfs-2018"
 ## Add epics or features

 Add new items to a feature or epic through the item's ![actions icon](../_img/icons/actions-icon.png) Action menu.
 For descriptions of fields used to support features and epics, see [Define features and epics](../backlogs/define-features-epics.md).

 <img src="_img/features-add-story.png" alt="Web portal, Feature Kanban board, Open the context menu of a feature to add a story" style="border: 1px solid #C3C3C3;" />

 If you have a number of items to add, simply keep typing your task titles and click Enter.
 If you have details you want to add about to a work item, hover over the item and press Enter.